lanandra/bmi-calculator/README.md

         python main.py

+4. For production web server, execute this command:

+    On Linux:

+        gunicorn -b 0.0.0.0:5000 wsgi:app

+    On Windows:

+        waitress-serve --listen=0.0.0.0:5000 wsgi:app

-4. From your web browser access the application.
+5. From your web browser access the application.
 Default port is 5000.

     Example: localhost:5000